aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 The terrain will have tall mountains and valleys and long rivers.
 The forests are dense and there are many different kinds of forests with different kinds of trees.
 Different trees appear in different temperatures and rainfall and elevations.
 It will have small voxels.
 Grass and leaves sway in the wind, and water flows in rivers.

-In MC, it is sometimes annoying that the blocks are big, and you can't make something out of blocks that falls and slides down hills.

 [Skip to details](#details)

 ## What I want the game to be like